howeller/gulp-gwd-tasks/README.md

 Renaming published GWD files and packaging them for RedTrax CMS.

 ## Setup
+1) You will need to have [NodeJs](https://nodejs.org/en/), & [Gulp](https://www.npmjs.com/package/gulp) installed globally.
+Follow the [Quick Start guide](https://gulpjs.com/docs/en/getting-started/quick-start) to get setup.

-1) Clone this repo or copy all contents to the root of your project folder.
+2) Clone this repo or copy all contents to the root of your project folder.

-2) In Terminal - navigate to your project folder and run `npm install` to download all of the npm packages.
+3) In Terminal - navigate to your project folder and run `npm install` to download all of the npm packages.

-3) Place each GWD banner in a folder named with it's Redtrax name inside the `src` directory.
+4) Place each GWD banner in a folder named with it's Redtrax name inside the `src` directory.
 Set that banner to publish into the `dist` directory.
 Publishing will make a folder with a duplicate name inside `dist`

 ## Tasks
 **`rename`**\